SuperOffice/devnet-crmscript-chatbot/botkit bot/README.md

     "channel":"webhook" }
 ```

-and get back one or more messages:
+and get back one or more message responses:

 ```json
 [ {